Au Yeung Yiu Chung: YSCC Yokohama

 On 13 April 2021, J3 League club YSCC Yokohama announced that they have signed a contract with Au Yeung.
 He became the first Hong Kong player to play for a J.League club.

 On 7 January 2023, Au Yeung confirmed that he has already left the club.

 Iwate Grulla Morioka

-On 21 January 2023, J3 League club Iwate Grulla Morioka announced that they have signed a contract with Au Yeung.
+On 21 January 2023, J3 League club Iwate Grulla Morioka announced that they had signed a contract with Au Yeung.

+Rangers

+On 1 January 2024, Au Yeung played a trial match for Rangers in the HKPLC Cup.
+He scored a Penalty in a 3-0 win over Eastern.
+Then on 8 January 2024, he rejoined Rangers after 4 years.
+He played a total of 8 official matches in the 2023–24 season for Rangers with one goal.

+Kamatamare Sanuki

+On 2 August 2024, Au Yeung joined J3 League club Kamatamare Sanuki.

+On 14 September 2024, Au Yeung made his J3 League debut for the club in the match against Zweigen Kanazawa.
+He is the first-ever Hong Kong player to appear in the J.League.

+Kowloon City

+On 27 January 2025, Au Yeung returned to Hong Kong and joined Kowloon City.

 International career

-He was selected for the Hong Kong team in 2008 and made his international debut in the 9–1 thrashing of Macau in November of the same year, scoring one goal.
+Au Yeung was selected for the Hong Kong team in 2008 and made his international debut in the 9–1 thrashing of Macau in November of the same year, scoring one goal.

-On 14 January 2009, he scored his second goal for Hong Kong with a freekick against India.
+On 14 January 2009, Au Yeung scored his second goal for Hong Kong with a free kick against India.
 On 30 September 2011, Au Yeung scored the equalising goal in the 3:3 draw with the Philippines in the 2011 Long Teng Cup.

 2009 East Asian Games

 Au Yeung was appointed as captain by coach Kim Pan-gon for the 2009 East Asian Games.
 He led the side to the final against Japan, which ended 1–1 after extra time.
 Despite Au Yeung missing the first kick, Hong Kong scored the following four while Japan missed two, winning the gold medal.